rspamd/rspamd/doc/modules/ratelimit.md

 `Ratelimit` module supports the following configuration options:

-- `servers` - list of servers where ratelimit data is stored
+- `servers` - list of servers where ratelimit data is stored; [global settings](/doc/configuration/redis.html) used if not set
 - `whitelisted_rcpts` - comma separated list of whitelisted recipients.
 By default the value of this option is 'postmaster, mailer-daemon'
 - `whitelisted_ip` - a map of ip addresses or networks whitelisted